Even before getting into the content, the above topic is subjective, not to mention that it could be fairly misleading. Here’s why?

 Having gone through the caveats above, there are a few other things to note:

-- The following ten indicators are in fact, quite critical in today’s times given all the imbalance occurring in the financial world.
+- The following ten economic indicators are in fact, quite critical in today’s times given all the imbalance occurring in the financial world.
 Read the papers and you would know about a lot of global events.
 In order to have a good recap of the events making news, they have been used as examples to support the ten indicators which you will see.

 - The given indicators will try to cover as much as possible by including several other factors that form part of an indicator to help appreciate their interrelatedness.